 This can potentially cause the reading to fluctuate or give you false results.
 For example, hypothyroidism, or low thyroid hormone levels, has been shown to lead to an elevated level of A1C.

-Did you know there are a number of variants of hemoglobin?
+Did you know there are multiple variants of hemoglobin?
 The most common type is hemoglobin A. It’s not common to know your type, but if you’re wondering what’s leading to elevated A1C levels, you may want to check yours with your doctor.

 Type HbAS, which is most commonly observed in people of African descent, is an inherited blood disorder that can lead to false A1C readings that may not accurately reflect your glycemic control.